Music to Watch Boys To: Critical reception

-"Music to Watch Boys To" was well received by critics, many of whom applauded it for its surreal production when reviewing the album, although some were critical of its lack of pace.
+"Music to Watch Boys To" was met with widespread critical acclaim, many of whom applauded it for its surreal production when reviewing the album, although some were critical of its lack of pace.
 Metacritic listed it as the top track of the parent album, Honeymoon.
 In a track-by-track review of the album, Amy Davidson of Digital Spy said: "The perfect 'Music to Watch Boys To' is apparently pretty plodding and calculable.
 Despite its seductive title, track two never really picks up pace.
 Yes, this is Lana Del Rey we're talking about and we're hardly expecting a dance-break and a guest rap spot, but it also lacks the syrupy melodrama we've become accustomed to when it comes to the star."
 Melissa Maerz of Entertainment Weekly wrote: "In 'Music To Watch Boys To,' Del Rey imagines listening to her own songs while gawking at pretty young things, and listening to her multi-tracked sighs, it's hard to tell what turns her on more, listening or looking."
 Rolling Stone called it "dreamy", saying, "Del Rey's dreamy slow-burner finds her echoing on the chorus, 'I like you a lot / So I do what you want' over a sparse, atmospheric beat."